-This second order, also made under subsection 7.0.2 (4) of the Act, was issued simultaneously with Ont.
+This order, issued simultaneously with Ont.
 Reg.
-51/20, and prohibited public events of more than 50 people, including worship services.
+51/20, remains in force.
+It originally prohibited public events of more than 50 people, including worship services.
 On March 28, Ont.
 Reg.
 99/20 was issued reducing the permitted size of gathering to 5 people, and expanding the effect of the order to include any social gathering, including events in private homes, as well as public events (such as parades) and religious services.
-Exceptions were specified for gatherings of "members of a single household" (note, this exemption is for households, not families; family members who reside separately would not be considered members of the same household) and for funerals provided no more than 10 persons are in attendance.
+Exceptions were specified for gatherings of "members of a single household" (note, this exemption was for households, not families; family members who reside separately would not be considered members of the same household) and for funerals provided no more than 10 persons are in attendance